 The practical planner – a framework to help plan practical lessons

 Practicals made perfect: top tips for great practical work in science

 I watched a practical lesson the other day that got me thinking.
 Students were investigating how various surfaces had different amounts of friction e.g. wood, carpet and polystyrene.
 A dictionary was placed on the end of a wooden ramp.
 The ramp was lifted until the book started to slide.
 Students measured the height at which sliding occurred and repeated the experiment with different surfaces.

-The lesson worked and students made lots of progress.
+The lesson worked.
 But why did it work?
 I began thinking about the elements of the lesson that ensured learning took place.
 Exactly what was the teacher doing?

 1. Prior learning is used to set the scene and a context was introduced

 The lesson started with a very quick recap of prior knowledge about contact and non-contact forces.
 The concept of friction was introduced to the class by the teacher pulling a student across the classroom in their socks, and then in their shoes.
 Obviously, this created much amusement and interest!
 A context for the practical was set: we want to build a helter skelter.
 What material should we use for (i) the helter skelter and (ii) the steps of the helter skelter?”

 2. Make sure students are clear about what they have to measure

 Students knew what they had to measure because they had first been asked to copy a results table from the board.
 Cleverly, though, the teacher had made some deliberate mistakes.
 Students had to add the units and columns for repeats and calculating an average.
 This didn’t require them to re-draw the table, or guess, just modify the one they had previously drawn.
 This made students engage with the results and made them aware of what exactly they needed to measure.